Department Head: D. Keith Roper

 The concurrent BS/Master's program allows engineering students to begin taking graduate-level classes during their senior year.
 This permits them to complete requirements for both the BS degree and the master's degree concurrently during two years.
 Students in this program have a greater selection of graduate courses, since many graduate courses are taught during alternate years.
 In addition, the student's senior design project could be applicable to a graduate design project or thesis.
+The department requires a minimum GPA of 3.2, both overall and during the last 60 semester credits, in order to qualify for acceptance into the concurrent BS/Master's program.
 After completing the BS degree coursework, students in the program can earn a master's degree in only one additional year.
 Finally, students with a master's degree can expect a much higher starting salary following graduation.
-(For more information, see College of Engineering .)
+(For more information, see College of Engineering )

 See general admission requirements.
 Admission committees also consider experience, undergraduate record and curriculum, and formal recommendations.
 A student without an undergraduate engineering background will be required to complete selected undergraduate courses prior to or concurrently with enrollment in graduate courses.